inch-worm-games/.github/profile/README.md

 If you have any questions or need assistance, feel free to [create an issue](https://github.com/inch-worm-games/issues) in this repository, and the community will be happy to help.

-## License

-This project is licensed under the [MIT License](https://github.com/inch-worm-games/.github/blob/main/LICENSE), which means you are free to use, modify, and distribute the code in accordance with the terms outlined in the license.

 Let's collaborate, innovate, and make great things together! 🚀